 ‘a journey well worth taking’ … ‘4 out of 5 stars’ - David Stratton

-This finished film, has been highly popular to date and is really effective in changing the hearts and minds.
-To reach wider audiences we need to: market the film more effectively; pay for travel expenses to stage Q&A’s, develop online access and participation and get the film into schools and universities.
+This finished film, has been highly popular to date, changing the hearts and minds and better informing human rights advocates.
+To reach wider audiences we need to: market the film more effectively; pay for travel expenses for more screenings and Q&A’s, develop online access and get the film into schools and tertiary institutions.
 Please consider a 100% Tax Deductible donation to help us get the film out there.

 What outcomes does the project hope to achieve from making this documentary?

 Improving public understanding of, and compassion for refugees, including those who join the so called ‘queue’, an option which is much tougher than most assume.